Learning Center

 Getting Started

 After adding your profile picture and a short bio to introduce yourself to others, visit the Etsy sellers page and click the “Get Started” button.
 From there, you’ll select your location and currency.
 It’s important to note that Etsy is available in many countries, but not all!
-Additionally, Frame It Easy ships only in the United States.

-Etsy sellers homepage
+selling art on Etsy: Etsy store sellers homepage

 Choosing A Shop Name